allegro/allegro.tech/_posts/2015-10-30-let-your-tests-tell-a-story.md

 ### Summary

 Picking a domain for tests makes them easier to write and understand.
 A set of well-know characters with unique attributes adds valuable context to tests and helps remove repetitions.
-The domain is also well—known to Product Owner, so this enables us to communicate more efficiently.
+The domain is also well-known to Product Owner, so this enables us to communicate more efficiently.

-To implement test cases we’ve used technical stack that we’ve already been familiar with.
-We’ve encapsulated logic for test setup and results verification into separate components, which make the code more maintainable.
+To implement test cases we used the technical stack that we were already familiar with.
+We encapsulated logic for test setup and results verification into separate components, which made the code more maintainable.